 “Taxes” means any duties, customs fees, or taxes (other than Reclaim Hosting’s income tax) associated with the sale of the Services, including any related penalties or interest.

 “Term” means the term of the Agreement, which will begin on the Effective Date and continue until the earlier of: (i) the end of the last Services Term or (ii) the Agreement is terminated as set forth herein.

 “Third Party Request” means a request from a third party for records relating to an End User’s use of the Services.
 Third Party Requests can be a lawful search warrant, court order, subpoena, other valid legal order, or written consent from the End User permitting the disclosure.

 “TSS” means the technical support services provided by Reclaim Hosting to the Administrators during the Term pursuant to the TSS Guidelines.

 “TSS Guidelines” means Reclaim Hosting’s technical support services guidelines then in effect for the Services.
-TSS Guidelines are at the following URL: http://reclaimhosting.com/institution/tss-guidelines/ or such other URL as Reclaim Hosting may provide.
+Support levels are defined at the following URL: https://reclaimhosting.com/professional-services/ or such other URL as Reclaim Hosting may provide.